JulienBez/TitleFetcher/DataCollect/README.md

 python PaperFinder/paperMain.py
 ```

 **Warning** : this script fetch around 14 million scientific paper titles, which might take a while.
 We managed to fetch 1 million titles / hour while running 4 parallel instances of this script, but this might not be an ideal solution.
 Use with caution.
-Finally, run you have to run the following script :
+Finally, you have to run the following script :

 ```
 python PaperFinder/metadata.py